Yeanurr/credit-card-fraud-detection-using-Machine-Learning/README.md

-# 💳 Credit Card Fraud Detection Using Machine Learning
+# 💳 Credit Card Fraud Detection with Machine Learning

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **🔓 Open Source | MIT License**
-> This project was developed as part of the **CSE445 Machine Learning** course at **North South University**.
-The aim is to detect fraudulent credit card transactions using various machine learning models and evaluate their effectiveness on real-world financial data.
+> This project was created for the **CSE445 Machine Learning** course at **North South University**.
+> The goal is to detect **fraudulent credit card transactions** using different machine learning models.

 ---

-## 📌 Project Overview
+## 📌 What This Project Does

-The goal of this project is to build a robust **Fraud Detection System** using **supervised machine learning techniques**, capable of identifying fraudulent transactions from highly imbalanced datasets.
-The key steps include:
+This project helps detect fraud in credit card transactions using machine learning.
+We use real transaction data and train models that can predict whether a transaction is **safe** or **fraud**.

+### 🔧 Steps We Followed:
-- Preprocessing and analyzing transactional data
+- Cleaned and prepared the data
-- Addressing class imbalance using **SMOTE (Synthetic Minority Oversampling Technique)**
+- Handled **imbalanced data** using SMOTE (because fraud cases are very few)
-- Training and comparing multiple ML models
+- Trained multiple models like:
+  - Logistic Regression
+  - Decision Tree
+  - Random Forest
+  - XGBoost
+  - SVM
-- Evaluating each model’s performance on standard classification metrics
+- Compared their performance using common metrics
-- Visualizing fraud detection results and model effectiveness
+- Visualized the results for better understanding

 ---

-## 🔍 Key Features
+## 🔍 Main Features

-- **Imbalanced Data Handling**: Applies SMOTE to synthesize minority class samples and balance the dataset.
-- **Model Comparisons**: Includes models such as Logistic Regression, Decision Trees, Random Forest, XGBoost, and SVM.
+- Handles imbalanced data using SMOTE
+- Tests several popular ML models
-- **Performance Metrics**: Calculates Accuracy, Precision, Recall, F1-Score, ROC-AUC for fair model comparison.
+- Measures Accuracy, Precision, Recall, F1 Score, and ROC-AUC
-- **Reusability**: The data preparation and model pipeline can be adapted to other anomaly detection domains (e.g., insurance fraud, network intrusion).
+- Can be reused for other fraud or anomaly detection problems

 ---

-## 🧠 Technologies Used
+## 🧠 Tools & Libraries Used

-### Machine Learning & Data Processing
+- **Python 3.8+**
+- **Jupyter Notebook**
+- `Pandas` and `NumPy` – for working with data
-- `Scikit-learn` – ML algorithms & metrics
+- `Scikit-learn` – for ML models
-- `Imbalanced-learn` – SMOTE technique
+- `Imbalanced-learn` – for SMOTE
-- `Pandas` & `NumPy` – Data manipulation
-- `Matplotlib` & `Seaborn` – Data visualization
+- `Matplotlib` and `Seaborn` – for graphs

-### Development Tools
-- Python 3.8+
-- Jupyter Notebook
-- Git & GitHub

 ---

-## 📁 Dataset
+## 📁 About the Dataset

 - **Source**: [Kaggle - Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
-- **Description**: Real credit card transactions by European cardholders.
-- **Size**: 284,807 transactions
+- **Total transactions**: 284,807
-- **Fraud Cases**: 492 transactions (~0.17%) labeled as fraud
+- **Fraud cases**: Only 492 (~0.17%)
+- **Note**: Most columns are anonymous due to privacy (named V1 to V28)

 ---

-## 📈 Performance Evaluation
+## 📊 Model Evaluation

-The models are evaluated on the following metrics:
+We measured how well the models performed using:
 - Accuracy
 - Precision
 - Recall
+- F1 Score
-- F1-Score
+- ROC-AUC
-- ROC Curve / AUC

-> 🏆 **Best performance** was achieved using **Random Forest** and **XGBoost** classifiers, enhanced by the **SMOTE** technique.
+✅ **Random Forest** and **XGBoost** gave the best results after applying SMOTE.

 ---

-## 👥 Team Members
+## 👨‍💻 Team Members

 | Student ID     | Name                          |
 |----------------|-------------------------------|